PlayPen/playpen-core/README.md

 ## Protobuf Compilation

-You must have the [protoc compiler](https://developers.google.com/protocol-buffers/docs/downloads) installed in order to compile the coordination protocol.
+Protobuf files should automatically compile when you compile PlayPen using Maven.
+However, you can still build the Protobuf files manually should the need arise.
+You must have the [protoc compiler](https://developers.google.com/protocol-buffers/docs/downloads) installed in order to do this .
 Run `build_protocol.bat` or `build_protocol.sh` from the project's root directory.

 __Make sure you use protobuf 2.x.x!
 3.x.x is not currently supported!__